 Braided rivers have a place close to my heart, they are where I caught my first trout, followed by my first salmon a day later.
 Braided rivers are an ever changing network of interconnecting branches and channels.
-At the whims of the floods the channels change.
-A deep pool one year could be gone the next, channels split only to merge again.
+At the whims of the floods, the channels change.
+A deep pool one year could be gone the next, and channels split only to merge again.
 Others peter out, only to re-emerge as springs several hundred feet further downstream.

 Most braided rivers typically occur where the land is steep.
 Often surrounded by quickly eroding mountains and melting glaciers.

 They are rarely braided throughout their entire route, often becoming meandering as the gradient flattens, or all the branches forced into a single channel as they flow through gorges and mountainous terrain.

-Below, I will share some of the many secrets I have learnt fishing braided rivers, and why you to should consider giving them a try.
+Below, I will share some of the many secrets I have learned fishing braided rivers, and why you to should consider giving them a try.

 Where are Braided Rivers found

 Braided Rivers are found throughout the world, but generally concentrated in areas with steep gradients and rapidly eroding mountains.
 The most famous trout fishing braided rivers are found on the east coast of New Zealand, Patagonia in South America, and in Alaska.

 But there are examples of braided rivers throughout much of the United States, such as the White River in Washington and the Platte River and several of its tributaries as they flows through Nebraska.

 There are also several braided rivers in Europe, many located in Northern Italy, draining from the Alps to the sea.
 While more still are found in Russia and Sweden.
 Finally, braided Rivers exist in Asia, often draining from the Himalayas.
-Many of which do contain trout, either natural or introduced.
+Many of these do contain trout, either natural or introduced.

 What species of trout live in Braided Rivers

 Brown trout seem to fair best in the fast flowing, ever changing nature of braided rivers.
 But, with suitable conditions and cold, clean water most species of trout can survive.